bingeli1212/nitrile-preview/doc/DOC-diagram.md

   are used.
 This is useful if the next command wants to continue with the same offset done by the previous command.

++ [m:2,-2]
++ [m:last]
++ [m:&a]
++ [m:&b]

+  This is to start a new line segment and set the first point to this value.
+Note that this value is relative to the 'lastpt', and the 'lastpt' will be updated to this new location after this operation has ended.

++ [save:a]
++ [save:b]

+  This is to save the current 'lastpt' to a buffer named 'a' or 'b', and can later be retrieved by 'load'.

++ [load:a]
++ [load:b]

+  This is to locate a buffer named 'a' or 'b', and then update the current 'lastpt' to be the same value stored with this buffer if found.
+Note that this operation itself does not export any path points.
+To generate a path point a relative operation such as a 'm', 'h', 'v', or 'l' will need to be issued, whose exported path position is now based off the value of the new 'lastpt'.

 # The shape-operation